-We inspected the contract for purchased transportation services and read it to determine that the contract specifies the specific public transportation services to be provided; the monetary consideration obligated by Metro Transit for the service; the period covered by the contract and that this period is the same as, or a portion of, the period covered by Metro Transit's NTD report; and is signed by representatives of both parties to the contract.
+We inspected the contracts for purchased transportation services and read them to determine that the contracts specify the specific public transportation services to be provided; the monetary consideration obligated by the Metropolitan Council for the service; the period covered by the contract and that this period is the same as, or a portion of, the period covered by the Metropolitan Council's NTD report; and are signed by representatives of both parties to the contract.
 No exceptions were found.

-We inquired of staff regarding the retention of the executed contract and determined that a copy of the contract is retained for a minimum of three years (Policy Manual, Federal Funding Allocation Test x).
+We inquired of staff regarding the retention of the executed contracts and determined that copies of the contracts are retained for a minimum of three years (Policy Manual, Federal Funding Allocation Test x).